Reusing Qualitative Human Subject Data

 We have talked about the responsibilities of researchers sharing data, but what are the responsibilities of those reusing pre-existing research data?

-Researchers interested in reusing QHS data need to pay special attention to the following:
+Researchers interested in reusing qualitative human subject (QHS) data need to pay special attention to the following:

 1. Proper Attribution: Acknowledge the original creators of the data by giving them credit, thereby respecting their contributions and intellectual property rights.